pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 <code>ROUND(SUM(amount) OVER (PARTITION BY officeCode), 0) AS 'total payments for office'</code>

-calculates the total amount paid by all customers in the same office (then rounds that total to the nearest whole number).
+calculates the total amount paid by all customers in the same office (then applies a <code>ROUND</code> operation).

 <code>RANK() OVER (PARTITION BY officeCode ORDER BY SUM(amount) DESC) AS 'rank in office'</code>